 As a firm believer in excellent customer service, Msimang attributes achieving such standards to the close relationships that have been formed with Bensizwe’s significant clients, “constantly spotting new opportunities in which to align our overall strategy to our clients’ needs”.

-In the DRC this is being seen around the Company’s drive to form a call centre hub by creating Central Africa’s largest call centre for French speaking nations.
+In the DRC this is being seen around the drive of Bensizwe Group to form a call centre hub by creating Central Africa’s largest call centre for French speaking nations.

 “We recently began a super dealer partnership in Kinshasa with Vodacom Congo,” Msimang says.
 “This project involves opening shops that service mobile payments through the M-Pesa projects, SIM connections and airtime sales, and our plan is to extend this project into other regions.

 The rise of M-Pesa represents another Bensizwe-Vodacom success story by capitalising on the former’s agents preferring to bypass traditional banking routes in being paid, and the latter capitalising on Bensizwe’s IT expertise and contracting the Company as an aggregator.

 M-Pesa has long been a successful offering on the continent as an informal and affordable micro-financing plan which is often preferred over banks in the DRC especially, due to banking charges and extra costs incurred through traditional methods.
 Bensizwe’s role within the trend has therefore been significant in bridging the gap to the general population within the country.